In order to improve these services it is vitally important that the experiences and views of carers are listened to and

 - Provide you with the opportunity to meet and talk to other carers who have had similar experiences to your own

-- Hold a Mental Health Carers' Forum, during the coronavirus pandemic the meetings have been online via Zoom twice a month, if you'd like to join in with them please email or call 01992 58 69 69.
+- Hold Mental Health Carers' Forums, during the coronavirus pandemic the meetings have been online via Zoom.
+We have a group that meets in the daytime twice a month and an evening group aimed at new carers that meets monthly, if you'd like to join in any meetings, please email or call 01992 58 69 69.
 The Forums enable carers to meet up, share information and concerns.
 Carers' views are welcomed and you can have the opportunity to influence service developments.
 You can also download the minutes and reports from the Forums below (in the download area at the bottom of the page).

 For those carers who are unable to attend regular meetings, we organise a Carers' Involvement Network where you can tell us about your experiences of services by email, telephone conversations, responding to surveys or attending one-off workshops.
 Call 01992 58 69 69 for more information or email us.